dvbuntu/dragons/_posts/2000-01-06-adventurers.md

 ### Calling All Swords!

-The adventurers of the kingdom are no pushover.
+But the adventurers of the kingdom are no pushovers.
 Advance in strength and renown from a humble Soldier to a Master Wizard as you defend the realm.